Migrate from Shared Hosting to Linode

 Terminal (Linux / OS X)

 Linux and OS X can use SCP natively from the command line.
-To download your client’s tarball to your local user’s home directory using SCP:
+To download your site’s public files to your local user’s home directory using SCP:

 scp example_user@server_ip_address:/home/account_name/public_html ~/